tonypdmtr/TBoot/README.md

 * Vector relocation:

-  Whether your particular MCU variant supports vector redirection or not, TBoot will redirect all vectors using either hardware or software vector redirection.
-The original vectors are not updateable due to Flash protection, required to keep TBoot from accidental erasure.
+  Whether or not your particular MCU variant supports vector redirection, TBoot will redirect all vectors using either hardware or software vector redirection.
+The original vectors are not updateable due to Flash protection, required to save TBoot from accidental erasure.
 Also, the original reset vector must always point to TBoot itself.

-  You may choose to place your interrupt vectors (including reset) either at their default (`VECTORS`) or redirected (`RVECTORS`) location.
-If you place them at their default location, TBoot will move them to the matching redirected vectors.
+  You may choose to place your interrupt vectors (including reset) either at their default (`VECTORS`) or the redirected (`RVECTORS`) location.
+If you place them at their default location, TBoot will move them to the matching redirected vectors during loading of the respective S19 record.

 * MCU initialization: